DylanRhymaun/personal-website/writing/fun/albumsof2025.md

     <h3>Review</h3>
     <p>It&#x27;s a Deafheaven record.
 This is the only band I know of able to make black metal (screamo, as it was once deemed) palatable.
 The issue is that the black metal genre is inherently, impossibly unlegible due to how dense it is.
 Hence, I wouldn&#x27;t be able to tell the difference from one song to another, let alone between this album, and the last record of theirs I listened to over a decade ago.
-If you have any interest in this band or genre, I cannot recommend enough their 2013 album &lt;em&gt;Sunbather&lt;/em&gt;, specifically the song &quot;Dream House&quot;.
+If you have any interest in this band or genre, I cannot recommend enough their 2013 album *Sunbather*, specifically the song &quot;Dream House&quot;.
 Easily a top 10 song of all time for me, and one of the few of theirs that stands out as unique from the rest.
 This album is still pretty great though, it&#x27;s just another Deadheaven record. </p>
   </div>